PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

 - delete not needed objects
 - draw new objects
 - save file as **nameSIZE.svg**
-- draw icon for other size
+- draw icons for other sizes
 - run script for clear icon from **tools**

 For example: